Frequently Asked Questions

 Colby complies with the Family Educational Rights and Privacy Act of 1974 (FERPA), which establishes the rights and restrictions of students to inspect and review education records, provides guidelines for the correction of inaccurate or misleading data, and establishes standards for disclosure of student information.
 You can go to the myColby portal to set both financial and academic permissions if you would like the College to communicate with others in addition to yourself; the financial, academic, and personal info permissions page can be found under the Finances tab of the myColby portal in the left-hand menu.

 For the 2021/22 academic year, the payment for fall semester is due August 1st, 2021 and January 1st, 2022 for the spring semester.

 What happens if I don’t pay on time?

 A late payment fee of 1% will be assessed for unpaid student account balances of $1000 or more.
 This fee is assessed on the first day of classes each semester, and the first business day of the month thereafter (click here for the Academic Calendar).

 What can I do if I have a credit (overpayment) on my student account?

-If, after all financial aid has been finalized and semester charges are paid in full, you find that you have a credit or overpayment balance on your account, the credit can be refunded to you.
-You can request a check for the credit amount; the credit can be direct deposited into your bank account (if you have direct deposit set up); it can be applied to your ColbyCard; or the overpayment can be applied to anticipated charges for another semester.
-It is best to stop by our office on the ground floor of Garrison-Foster to request a student account refund please email us at email@example.com.
+If, after all financial aid has been finalized and semester charges are paid in full, you find that you have a credit or over payment balance on your account, the credit can be refunded to you.
+You can request a check for the credit amount; the credit can be direct deposited into your bank account (if you have direct deposit set up); it can be applied to your ColbyCard; or the over payment can be applied to anticipated charges for another semester.
+To request a student account refund please email us at email@example.com.
 Please note: if the credit balance/over payment is due to a Federal Direct Parent PLUS Loan, refund will be issued payable to the parent borrower.